 Your Radiator Hoses are Loose, Cracked, or Worn out

 Unfortunately, the hoses routing from the engine to the radiator can become loose or become brittle over the years.
 One thing you can try is to park your vehicle overnight over a tarp and see if there are any leaks, then in the morning go underneath the vehicle and feel the hose and the radiator hose clamps around it.
 If you can tighten the clamps you may be able to stop the leaking, but sometimes tightening the clamps will change nothing.
 If this is the case the best solution is to bring your vehicle to the mechanic, as replacing the routed wires is not a simple task by any means and takes knowledge and time to replace.
 If you notice a radiator hose leak you may still be able to drive your car to the mechanic before reaching the dangerously low levels of coolant in the vehicle.

 Your Coolant Temperature Sensor Has Gone Bad: Coolant Sensor Replacement

 One of the last remaining things you can check is the coolant temp sensor and if it has gone bad.
 When the low coolant sensor goes bad you could have a perfectly operable tank and no leaks, just a bad sensor or light that will illuminate due to a bad reading.
 This may seem like a DIY job, but it is actually a very complex repair to tackle.
 We recommend allowing your mechanic to replace the sensor as it could require removing the coolant tank.

 Talk to the Mechanic

-If you have gone through all the other steps checking how to get low coolant light off or after attempting a fix your low coolant light comes on and off intermittently, it may be time to take your vehicle to a mechanic.
-Since the last thing you want to happen is the check engine light low coolant temperature light to double up on your dashboard before having it fixed.
+If you have gone through all the other steps to checking how to get low coolant light off or after attempting a fix your low coolant light comes on and off intermittently, it may be time to take your vehicle to a mechanic.
+The last thing you want to happen is the check engine light low coolant temperature light to double up on your dashboard before having it fixed.
 Our Ultimate® Savers Club may be your answer to an unexpected repair bill.